-It’s nearly time to get back on the road and back to exploring all the delights the UK has to offer.
-If, like us, you’re itching to get some miles under your wheels, or have made the switch to electric during lockdown, the promise of a British summertime, the open road and some quality electric motoring will be hard to resist.
+If, like us, you’re itching to get some miles under the wheels of your new electric car, the promise of a British summertime, the open road and some quality electric motoring will be hard to resist.

 If you’re new to the world of electric cars, or have simply forgotten what it’s like to venture further than your local supermarket, we’ve compiled a simple guide to getting the most out your electric car.
 If you’re planning a long journey either as part of an electric road trip or to a far-flung destination, it’s worth reminding yourself of some of the tips and tricks to make life on the road as simple and hassle-free as possible.